How Much Does A Roof Replacement Cost?

 If you wait too long, your insurance company may say that the damage was caused by other factors like neglect or age, and they won't cover the cost of the replacement or repair.

-If your damage isn't due to a storm or a similar event, like a tree falling on it, it's unlikely that insurance will cover it.
+If your damage isn't due to a storm or a similar event, like a tree falling on it, insurance is unlikely to cover it in Akron.

 Can I Replace My Roof Myself?